Mixed Mode, Full-time

 DX4017 is a highly interactive, fully online module that provides students with the skills they need to critically appraise the academic literature.
 The module is divided into three distinct sessions.
 The first provides students with the necessary study skills and introduction to the basic concepts they will need to complete the module, such as an introduction to research, academic integrity, literature searches, validity and reliability, bias, and statistics.
 The second session focusses on different quantitative methods and how to critically appraise them, before the third session does the same with qualitative methods.
 There are two assignments.
 The first is a critical appraisal of a quantitative research paper.
 The second asks students to write two research outlines, one quantitative and one qualitative.
 The course is delivered asynchronously, meaning that pre-recorded lectures and materials are provided through Microsoft Notebook.
 However, students are also required to engage in frequent critical discussion and collaborative tasks with colleagues using Microsoft Teams.
 Specific time periods are designated for completion of such tasks in order that all students can benefit.

-The aim of this module is to introduce foundation topics relating to the safe practice of oral surgery.
-The module will cover the basic sciences underpinning the clinical aspects of surgical treatment and will cover patient examination, treatment planning, complications and case selection.
+The aim of this module is to introduce foundation topics relating to the safe practice of Periodontology allowing the student to understand the basic sciences underpinning the current concepts of periodontal diseases’ pathogenesis and the clinical aspects of periodontal treatment.
+The module also aims to allow the student to evaluate the evidence underlying patient’s examination, diagnosis and treatment planning, complications and case evaluation.

 The syllabus content will be applied to encourage the acquisition of knowledge, understanding and skill development, and will include:

-The aim of this module is to introduce the necessary practical skills required for safe oral surgical treatment within a primary dental care environment.
+The aim of this module is to introduce the necessary practical skills required for safe periodontal treatment within a primary dental care environment.
+Practical procedures will be demonstrated, supervised and assessed within the UCLan clinical training facility.
+In addition case presentation and critical case analysis of the student’s own patients will be undertaken and peer discussion actively encouraged.

 The syllabus content will be applied to encourage the clinical application of knowledge, understanding and demonstrations of skills in:

 Much of this module is delivered at the clinical skills laboratory and training facilities at the main campus in Preston.
-There will also be clinical sessions at local hospitals where you will treat patients under the supervision of Specialists and Consultants.
+There may also be clinical sessions at other local training centres where you will treat patients under the supervision of Specialists and Consultants.

-To build upon the skills and knowledge acquired in the first year, for the safe and appropriate delivery of oral surgery within a primary dental care environment.
+To build upon the skills and knowledge acquired in the first year, for the safe and appropriate delivery of periodontal treatment within a primary dental care environment.

-The syllabus content will be applied to encourage the acquisition of knowledge, understanding and skills in:
+The syllabus content will be applied to encourage the acquisition of knowledge, understanding and skills through:

 DX4027 - Research Strategy (40 Credits)